Sleavely/pdf-lambda/README.md

   }'
 ```

-This will return a URL for the rendered PDF which will look something like this:
+The API will return an S3 URL for the rendered PDF.

+Here's a before- & after- using the cURL from earlier:

 ![](https://i.imgur.com/kC7627v.png)